EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 Each speaker has been implemented as its own entity.
 This allows the storing of extra information such as speaker organization, email, website, which wouldn't make sense to be stored in the Session class.
-A speaker could speak at more that one session, so it would not make sense to make Speaker and child of Session in the Datastore.
+A speaker could speak at more that one session, so it would not make sense to make Speaker a child of Session in the Datastore.
 Instead Speaker is a child of Profile, so only logged in users can create a speaker (for data accountability) and affords that only the speaker creator could edit a speaker.